Date of Award

 Data collected during this study included demographic profile questionnaires, audio-taped interviews and transcriptions of interviews, and investigator written memos and notes.
 Using the grounded theory approach, the data was analyzed through techniques such as line-by-line analysis, interpreting data "chunks," open, axial and selective coding, and constantly comparing individual and collective participants' responses.

 Results indicate that respondents often obtain fathering beliefs and behaviors from father figures "by example."
 The term "by example" was frequently used by participants to communicate the process of observing the behaviors and value systems of their father figures and mimicking similar behaviors and values to their children.
 Participants' nonresidential status many times interfered with their ability to demonstrate fathering behaviors to their children on a daily basis.
 Future research should continue to investigate the concept of "by example" as well as repeat the study at the national level using a larger sample size to increase the trustworthiness and understanding of the findings.
 Future studies should also further investigate hypothesized concepts that did not have enough supporting evidence or were not the focus of this study including the residuals of slavery, legal issues and the deadbeat dad stereotype, and the impact of the first African American president of the U.S.

 Wilson, A'ndrea J., "Exploring the Influence of Multigenerational Transmission Process among Nonresidential African American Fathers" (2009).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 97.